 The success of this surgery depends on how experienced your surgeon is.
 The more surgeries your doctor has done, the better he/she will be at this surgery.

 Make sure to read our Surgery for Prostate Cancer fact sheet.

 For this procedure, your surgeon will make a cut (incision) in your lower belly and remove the prostate through this opening.
 The entire prostate gland is removed.
 Your surgeon can assess the prostate gland and surrounding tissue at the same time, while reducing injury to nearby organs.
 There can be enough blood loss to need a transfusion.

 Laparoscopic Radical Prostatectomy

-One or two suction drains are at times left beside the bladder, deep in the pelvic cavity.
-They are brought out through the lower belly to drain any fluid in the wound.
-They help lower the risk of infection and pressure from fluid.
+After the prostate has been removed, the urinary tract and the bladder are reconstructed.
+A catheter is passed through the urethra into the bladder to drain the urine while the new connections heal.
+One or two suction drains may be left in the pelvic cavity after surgery.
+They are brought through the lower belly to drain fluid from the wound.
+They help lower the risk of infection.
 The drains are usually removed before you are discharged from the hospital.

 What Are The Benefits, Risks and Side Effects of Surgery?

 The main benefit of a radical prostatectomy is the prostate with cancer is removed.
 This is true as long as the cancer hasn't spread outside the prostate.
 Surgery also helps the healthcare provider know if you need more treatment.

 The goal of surgery is to get a PSA value of less than 0.1 ng/mL for 10 years.
 Surgery is often a good choice if prostate cancer has not spread beyond the prostate.